GhostOcelot/user-edit-mockup/README.md

 Adding user panel mockup build with React and Redux.

-Data is saved in Firevbase Firestore.
+Data is saved in Firebase Firestore.

 Material UI styles applied to improve appearance.